confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 It's common to set up a service using special hostnames, like `localhost`, or wildcard addresses, like `0.0.0.0` or `[::]`.
-These special hostnames have special meanings and are not appropriate for inter-node communication, as they are not routable from other machines.
-Similarly, if your network is setup such that the IP or hostname you bind isn't resolvable or routable.
+These special hostnames have special meanings and are not appropriate for inter-node communication, because they're not routable from other machines.
+This is also the case if your network is setup such that the IP or hostname you bind isn't resolvable or routable.

 If you choose to use a non-routable listener, you must set `ksql.advertised.listener` and specify a